Miraj13123/Python-Manager/README.md

  >- Never Tested with "Mac"   :(

 ### _Contribution Request_
- >- if you have mac for testing then please contact try with the provided email if you wanna contribute.
+ >- if you have mac for testing then please try to contact with the provided email if you wanna contribute.

 # Organizers
  - Raiyan \[ Main Project Starter \]